merenlab/anvio.org/help/main/programs/anvi-show-collections-and-bins/index.md

   display: true
 ---

-A script to display collections stored in an anvi&#x27;o profile or pan database.
+A script to display collections stored in an anvi&#x27;o profile, pan, or pan-graph database.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.